We’re all for solo travel, and we encourage everyone to try it at least once, especially women (warning: it’s addictive!).

-We pair travelers to avoid the single supplement and because most of our guests come without a travel partner, everyone is ready to mingle and get to know one another.
-There is no awkwardness in talking to other guests and everyone’s openness makes it a great way to make travel friends.
+We pair travelers to avoid the single supplement and most of our guests come without a travel partner, so everyone is ready to mingle and get to know one another.
+There is no awkwardness in talking to the rest of the group and everyone’s openness makes it a great way to make travel friends.

 While the majority of the tour activities are planned out, there is often free time and we put all guests in touch with each other before the trip so they can connect and decide if they want to extend the trip and travel together.